 - Yoast added 10,000 subscribers in a month by including pop-ups

-A simple way to do this is by having your opt-in copy presented above the fold with an opt-in incentive, like Noah Kagan does on his site.
+A simple way to do this is to present your opt-in copy above the fold with an incentive, like Noah Kagan does on his site, OKDork:

 In addition to displaying forms prominently on your site, be sure that the benefit of subscribing is clearly advertised to encourage signups.
 People love a little social proof, so if you have a lot of subscribers already, highlight that number.